krisyslab/MonashCyber-Project1/README.md

 - Description of the Topology
 - Access Policies
 - Setting up the Azure Cloud Network
-- Docker Container Setup for the **jump box**
+- Docker Container Setup for the jump box
 - ELK Configuration
-- Beats in Use
-- Machines Being Monitored
+- Target Machines and Beats
-- Usage instructions
+- Usage Instructions
 - Advantages and Disadvantages of ELK stack
 - Summary